History of the England national football team: Hoddle, 1996–99

-Keegan: 1999–2000: "A little bit short."
+Keegan, 1999–2000: "A little bit short"

 Under considerable media and public pressure, the FA appointed England's former captain Kevin Keegan as Hoddle's successor.
-Keegan's team struggled to qualify for the 2000 European Championships; despite a promising win over Poland in the new manager's first match in charge, the Three Lions would struggle during qualification.
-England entered the play-offs thanks to results elsewhere with Sweden defeating Poland.
-They secured qualification for the tournament by winning a play-off against Scotland 2–1 on aggregate, but lost the second leg at Wembley.
-Shearer had announced before the tournament of his intention to retire from international football after the finals.
-At the finals in Belgium and the Netherlands, a lacklustre England failed to get beyond the group stage.
+Keegan's team struggled to qualify for the 2000 European Championships; despite a promising win over Poland in the new manager's first match in charge.
+After a series of indifferent performances, England entered the play-offs thanks to results elsewhere, with the group winners Sweden defeating Poland in their last match.
+They secured qualification by beating Scotland 2–1 on aggregate, having lost the second leg at Wembley.
+Before the tournament, Shearer announced his intention to retire from international football after the finals in Belgium and the Netherlands.
+At the finals, a lacklustre England failed to get beyond the group stage.
 Firstly, they lost to Portugal before defeating Germany 1–0 thanks to a goal by Shearer.
-The Three Lions were then eliminated by Romania thanks to a penalty with two minutes to go.
+The Three Lions were then eliminated by Romania, who scored the winning goal from a penalty with two minutes to go.

-On 7 October 2000, shortly after losing the opening World Cup qualifier to Germany in the last game at Wembley before its redevelopment, Keegan resigned, citing that he was "a little bit short for what is required of this job".
+On 7 October 2000, after losing the opening World Cup qualifier to Germany in the last game at Wembley before its redevelopment, Keegan resigned, citing that he was "a little bit short for what is required of this job".
 The FA's chief executive of the time, Adam Crozier, reluctantly accepted Keegan's resignation in the Wembley tunnel's lavatory, and before leaving the stadium, he telephoned the agent of Sven-Göran Eriksson to talk about the vacancy.
-While a deal was set up, Howard Wilkinson was hastily appointed as the stand-in manager for a qualifier with Finland, which England could only draw 0–0.
+While a deal was set up, Howard Wilkinson was hastily appointed as the stand-in manager for a qualifier with Finland, which England drew 0–0.
 A month later, it was confirmed that Eriksson would be Keegan's permanent successor, but would not take up the job until June 2001 because of his commitment to Lazio.

 The former England under-21 manager Peter Taylor was appointed as the caretaker manager for a friendly against Italy, and it was widely expected that he would act as temporary manager until Eriksson formally took charge, despite his own commitment to Leicester City.
 The matter was rendered moot when Eriksson resigned from Lazio at the start of 2001, allowing him to take over before England's next fixture.
-However, Taylor did make one consequential decision during his caretaker spell, by giving the position of team captain (which had remained vacant since Shearer's retirement) to Beckham.
+Taylor did make one consequential decision during his caretaker spell, by giving the position of team captain, which had remained vacant since Shearer's retirement, to Beckham.